serdeliverance/blog/_posts/2021-06-06-akka-streams-getting-started.md

 # A real world example

+Now that we have the basics of `Akka Streams`, it is time to see how we can use this tool to solve real world escenarios.

-`TODO` complete this section
+`TODO`

 # Conclusion

 In this tutorial we have seen what `Akka Stream` is and what problems it solves.
 However, some topics were missing, such as logging, error handling, stream lifecycle, testing and some operators.
 Those will be covered in future posts.
 Also, I want to write a dedicated one about working with `Graph DSL`, which is a powerful API that `Akka Streams` provide us in order to write no linear asynchronous pipelines.
+The sample code of this post is available on [GitHub](https://github.com/serdeliverance/akka-streams-demo).